 The person beside you might be bumping into you or wearing a perfume you can’t stand.
 There may be a guy the size of Shaquille O’Neal blocking your view.

 When your tensions loosen, you become more empty inside.
-That emptiness provides you with the capacity to draw more prana in, then to let it go and draw in more.
+That emptiness allows you to draw more prana in, then to let it go and draw in more.

-This allows you to stay open to the moment no matter what direction the energy is coming from.
-It’s only through training each day that you’ll be able to sustain this kind of flow.
+That ability to continually receive and release allows you to stay open to the moment no matter what direction the energy comes from.
+It’s only through training each day that you’ll be able to sustain that kind of flow.

-In the next article, we’ll take a closer look at samana vayu, the centering force.
+In the following article, we’ll take a closer look at samana vayu, the centering force.